Perdu/Cookie-Glasses/README.md

 # Cookie Glasses
 This browser extension shows you whether consent registered by cookie banners of IAB Europe's Transparency &amp; Consent Framework corresponds to your choice

 Update September 2020: CMPs switched to TCFv2 in August 2020.
-This extension only handles TCFv1 and is therefore obsolete unless it's adapted to the new TCF version (contact me if interested).
+This extension only handles TCFv1 and is therefore obsolete unless work is done to integrate [pull request 10](pull/10).
+Project is currently abandoned.

 ## Introduction